Alexbox364/F_Interface_AL/README.md

 # The Software
 The F_interface software was designed based on Darknao and Ishachar previous work.
 It handles SPI communication with the base to respect the Fanatec data structure.

+It has been build in a versatile way in order to configure your wheel with the input / output you want on your wheel. see config_wheel.h to active / deactivate via #define //#define the various options

 # More details
 <img width="612" alt="image" src="https://github.com/Alexbox364/F_Interface_AL/assets/17022734/c9fc6f53-a6ff-4284-ac24-a52525f89764">